 Transition from local schools (often but not always in Y6 -Y7)

 Through the local Community of Learning (COL) we employ a transition support worker.
 Rachel Rockett has had this role for several years.
-Rachel works on transition into both Hare Law and Tanfield School, and this reflects our long and strong tradition of working together to support pupils in our area.
+Rachel works on transition into both Croft and Tanfield School, and this reflects our long and strong tradition of working together to support pupils in our area.

-She works on a rolling annual programme of getting to know and supporting pupils in their current settings (in this case mainstream schools within the COL), meeting with staff and parents to gain as much information and understanding about pupils as possible, sharing this with staff at Hare Law, and accompanying pupils on a programme of visits during the summer term.
+She works on a rolling annual programme, getting to know and supporting pupils in their current settings (in this case mainstream schools within the COL), meeting with staff and parents to gain as much information and understanding about pupils as possible, sharing this with staff at Croft, and accompanying pupils on a programme of visits during the summer term.

-In September Rachel works with the pupils in Hare Law and Tanfield where she becomes part of the team supporting and helping pupils to settle and flourish.
+In September Rachel works with the pupils in Croft and Tanfield where she becomes part of the team supporting and helping pupils to settle and flourish.

 In the spring term the programme of mainstream visits begins again.